kaur-puneet/Snakes-and-Ladders/README.md

 # Snakes and Ladders Java Game

+#### Author: Puneet Kaur
+#### Date: March 2021
-This Java program simulates the classic Snakes and Ladders game.
+#### Overview: This Java program simulates the classic Snakes and Ladders game.
 It uses a 2D array for the game board, manages player movements, and handles snakes and ladders interactions.

 ## Highlights